microsoft/MixedRealityToolkit/XTools/README.md

 ### Multi-Platform, Multi-language
 Enhance any app, on any device, written in any programming language
 * Portable C++ code
 * Auto-Generated bindings to most languages (SWIG).
-C++, C#, and Java bindings are currently implemente, but it is possible to generate bindings for Python, Ruby, and more
+C++, C#, and Java bindings are currently implemented, but it is possible to generate bindings for Python, Ruby, and more
 * Currently Supported platforms: Win32, UWP, and OSX.
-Support for Xbox One is available upond request
+Support for Xbox One is available upon request

 ### Lobby & Session system
 * Discover available sessions or create your own